 Biodiesel is an alternative fuel that is synthesized from the oils and fats found in soybean oil.
 The oil and fatty substance in soybean oil are hydrocarbons like crude oil found around the world.
 Once the hydrocarbons are extracted, they are mixed with methanol and a catalyst, which is commonly sodium or potassium hydroxide.
+The ensuing chemical reaction produces biodiesel.
+Biodiesel production costs range from around 50 cents to 90 cents per gallon, and what is interesting about biodiesel is that it can be synthesized from your home in small batches.
+Biodiesel processors are now available on the market for everyone to use.
+Making biodiesel is simple.
+Once you have the necessary processors, all you need is oil, which any local McDonalds has in excess.

 Biodiesel is fueling the way lowered dependence on oil reserves.
 Biodiesel is an Environmental Protection Agency (EPA) registered renewable, clean burning alternative fuel that can be used either in conjunction with, or as a complete substitute for petroleum diesel.
 Contrary to diesel’s origins as crude oil, Biodiesel is synthesized from natural oils like soybean oil, which is not only renewable but is grown domestically in large quantities.
 Biodiesel can be a useful by itself, but a mix of 20% biodiesel combined with 80% petroleum diesel is the most efficient “mixer,” that balances carbon emissions and cost increases within fleet operations.